Movement of Socialists: History

-It was founded in 2008 by Aleksandar Vulin, a former high-ranking member of Yugoslav Left.
+It was founded on 8 August 2008 by Aleksandar Vulin, a former high-ranking member of Yugoslav Left who left it in 1998 after perceiving the party to have "betrayed its program and became a political mask for the wealthy sitting in the party".
 It is a part of the governing coalition with the Serbian Progressive Party (SNS).
 It was formed by former members of the Socialist Party of Serbia because they disagreed with the pro-European policy of the party; however, it was a member of the pro-European SNS-led coalitions in the 2012 (as part of Let's Get Serbia Moving alliance) and in the 2014 Serbian parliamentary elections.
 In December 2022, Vulin resigned as the leader of PS after being appointed as the director of the Security Intelligence Agency.

-Political positions

-It is a self-described "leftist" political party, and has been identified to be a part of the leftist camp in Serbian politics.
-The party claims to maintain a social-democratic ideology, although it is also supportive of social conservatism.
-It has been also described as left-wing nationalist.
-Its foreign views are orientated towards Euroscepticism, and have been accused of being anti-Western-orientated.
+Ideology and platform

+It is a self-described radical left or leftist political party.
+Observers have described it as a centre-left, social-democratic, and left-wing nationalist party.
+Its foreign policy views are Eurosceptic and anti-Western.
 PS is supportive of further cooperation with China and Russia.